 No Smoking Allowed

 Since we mail a parking permit which allows free parking at a meter in the County lots, the court cannot be responsible for tickets due to an improperly parked vehicle of a juror.
 Please become familiar with the designated parking lots available for jurors before you attend jury duty.
 A highlighted parking map is available in the Jury Management Office in case you need further assistance.
 Parking is extremely limited near the courthouse, and you may prefer to ride the bus or carpool with someone.
 You may call STA (326-RIDE) (TDD 456-HEAR) or para transit (328-1552) (TDD 327-6055) for a schedule of transit available in your home area.
-Bus route maps are available in the Jury Lounge for your use.
+Some bus route maps are available in the Jury Lounge for your use.

 Orientation and Day #1